vercel/next.js/docs/advanced-features/react-18.md

 }
 ```

-Next, if you already have customized `pages/_document` component, you need to remove static methods like `getInitialProps` or exports like `getServerSideProps` otherwise it won't work with server components.
-By default next will fallback to a document component like below.
+Next, if you already have customized `pages/_document` component, you need to remove the `getInitialProps` static method and the `getServerSideProps` export if there’s any, otherwise it won't work with server components.
+If no custom Document component is provided, Next.js will fallback to a default one like below.

 ```jsx
 // pages/_document.js